 Why do you brine a turkey?

 A turkey is a naturally lean type of meat which mean it’s prone to drying out.
-When a turkey is placed into brine, it absorbs some of the brine which helps to both keep it moist and also to season it all the way through.
+When you place a turkey in brine, it absorbs some of the liquid which helps to both keep it moist and also to season it all the way through.
 When you’re working with a brined turkey, even if you overcook it a bit, it should still come out tender and juicy.
 I always brine my whole chickens for the same reason!

 How long should you brine a turkey?